 - Bridget Bray, Founder of FarePlate + VP, Sales, Marketing and Events at IrishCentral

 Update: In November 2017, IrishCentral through its parent company Irish Studio acquired FarePlate (and myself!) joined IrishCentral and its parent company.
 Leveraging IrishCentral's reach will significantly amplify the Irish food and drink story in how its told...to over 3.5M unique monthly visitors to IrishCentral's site...to 600K+ Facebook followers.
-The acquisition of Ireland's Harmonia Publishing (includes the Irish Food & Wine plus five other magazine titles) - took place in the same month - means incredible opportunities ahead.
+The acquisition of Ireland's Harmonia Publishing (includes the Irish Food & Wine plus five other magazine titles) - took place in the same month - meaning incredible opportunities ahead.